 Addressing an Urgent Urban Environmental Challenge

-Civic Response Team (CRT) is a nonprofit that started in May 2015 to build evidence-driven solutions to civic and environmental challenges.
+Civic Response Team (CRT) is a partnership that started in May 2015 to build evidence-driven solutions to civic and environmental challenges.
 One of the biggest initiatives they’ve undertaken is transforming the solid waste management system in Aurangabad, India.

 Solid waste management is the most pressing civic and environmental challenge in many Indian cities.
 Civic Response Team knew that they would have to get creative--and collaborate with local government leaders--in order to effectively tackle this issue.
 So they looked at solid waste management best practices in other cities and compiled a report, which they presented to the municipal commissioner of Aurangabad in the hopes that he would be able to concretely replicate some of these initiatives.